Skip to main content

 • A Serious Unexpected Adverse Event to the Product (SUAEP) is a SAE that, due to its nature, incidence, intensity or consequences, has not been identified in the updated risk assessment.

-Taking into account these definitions, there are no SAEP, SAEs or SUAEPs related to the use of the product.
+Given these definitions, no SAEP, SAEs or SUAEPs are expected in relation to the use of the product in this non-interventional investigation.

 Foreseeable adverse events and adverse events to the product

-The foreseeable adverse events and expected adverse reactions to the product, as well as their incidence, mitigation and treatment are documented in the T-013-002 Risk management record of the product under study.
+The foreseeable adverse events and expected adverse reactions to the product, as well as their incidence, mitigation and treatment, are documented in R-TF-013-002 Risk Management Record of the product under study.

 Data Monitoring Committee (DMC)

-A Data Monitoring Committee will not be established for this study.
-This decision is justified because: (1) the study is non-interventional and does not affect patient care or safety; (2) no patients are involved — the participants are healthcare professionals providing diagnostic assessments; (3) there are no safety endpoints to monitor; and (4) the study duration and design do not warrant interim analyses for safety or futility.
+A Data Monitoring Committee is not established for this investigation.
+This decision is justified because: (1) the investigation is non-interventional and does not affect patient care or safety; (2) no patients are involved — the participants are healthcare professionals providing diagnostic assessments; (3) there are no safety endpoints to monitor; and (4) the investigation duration and design do not warrant interim analyses for safety or futility.

 Suspension or early termination of clinical research